 Accomplishing a goal is no easy feat.
 Many people enter the new year with ambitious goals that can quickly fail within the first month.
 When this happens, it’s because their goal was not clearly defined.
 Instead, it was merely an intent.
 Intents are required to get started with the goal process, but they only spark the initiation of a goal.
-Following a goal-setting method such as SMART can help people properly achieve their goals, just like an Olympic athlete.
-But first, what exactly is the difference between an intention and a goal?
+Following the SMART approach to goal setting, managers and leaders can build more accurate goals for them and their teams and generate more results.
+But first, let’s see what are SMART goals?

 Intent vs. Goal

 An intent arises in the present concerning something in your life.
 An intent might linger around for a while, but it will not develop into anything long-term without purpose or planning.
 On the other hand, a goal is something one aims to arrive at in the future.
 For a goal to be accomplished, a reason behind the goal has to exist, which is the intent.
 One cannot accomplish something they do not genuinely want to do.
 For someone to increase their chances of achieving a goal without failure, they must use an accountability method like SMART goals.

 - Not specific: “Increase profits.”

 While this might indeed be the aim of every manager, it lacks the first significant element of SMART — specific.
 For a goal to be achieved, it must be as detailed as possible.
 If it is too vague, the goal might take off in many directions, ultimately not reaching any sort of resolution.
 For making a goal as specific as possible, a good starting point is to consider all the five W’s: who, what, where, when and why.
 The more specific a manager defines a goal, the more likely their team will understand and can work together to reach the goal.